 Canadians who have a valid provincial health card are eligible for this coverage.
 Please read your travel insurance policy carefully before you travel to see if any destination or duration restrictions apply.

-Emergency medical coverage is the most common type of travel insurance, but it’s not the only type.
+Emergency medical coverage is the most common type of travel insurance, but its not the only type.
 Single trip travel insurance, multi trip travel insurance, trip cancellation travel insurance, and all inclusive travel insurance are the four most common types of travel insurance plans, and the ones available through InsuranceHotline.com.
 Compare travel insurance plans today.

 Unpacking your most asked travel insurance questions.